Nikchik-coder/GRChombo/Google_clound/README_Docker_run.md

         # Your output will now look something like this:
         Filesystem      Size  Used Avail Use% Mounted on ... (all the other lines) ...
-        /dev/sda        100G  60M   95G   1% /mnt/data
+        /dev/sdb        196G   28K  186G   1% /mnt/data
         ```
-        If you do not see your disk (`/dev/sda` in this example) listed and mounted on `/mnt/data`, something is wrong.
+        If you do not see your disk (e.g. `/dev/sdb`) listed and mounted on `/mnt/data`, something is wrong.
 Do not proceed until it is correctly mounted.
     -   **Make the Mount Permanent:**
         To ensure the disk is automatically mounted every time the VM starts, you must add it to the `/etc/fstab` file.
 This is the recommended way to do it:
         ```bash
         # This command finds the unique ID of your disk and adds it to the fstab file
-        # Make sure to replace /dev/sda with your data disk's name if it is different
+        # CRITICAL: Make sure to replace /dev/sdX with your data disk's name
-        echo "UUID=$(sudo blkid -s UUID -o value /dev/sda) /mnt/data ext4 defaults,nofail 0 2" | sudo tee -a /etc/fstab
+        echo "UUID=$(sudo blkid -s UUID -o value /dev/sdX) /mnt/data ext4 defaults,nofail 0 2" | sudo tee -a /etc/fstab
         ```
         This command makes the mount permanent and robust against reboots.